Sign up to our Newsletter

 While a law degree is necessary to become a lawyer, a law school professor, and more, it can also be extremely valuable to have a law degree for other professions as well.

-Holding a JD allows one to develop valuable skill sets that are sought after by employers from many fields, such as business, politics, and education, among others.
+Holding a JD allows one to develop valuable skill sets that are sought after by employers in many fields, such as business, politics, and education, among others.
 Recruiters would be more inclined to hire law school graduates as it shows an ability to handle high-stress situations and grasp new concepts.

-Additionally, having a law school education or even just securing an acceptance to a law program means that you are a hard worker who possesses a strong work ethic, commitment, and reliability which adds a lot of value to your resume.
+Additionally, having a law school education or even just securing an acceptance to a law program means that you are a hard worker who possesses a strong work ethic, commitment, and reliability, which adds a lot of value to your resume.

 3. What Professions Can I Go Into After Law School?